-Note: As this program develops, the institution plans to add concentrations into specific areas of ministry such as Christian formation, missions/cross-cultural studies, biblical languages, Bible, etc.
+Note: As this program develops, the institution plans to add emphasis into specific areas of ministry such as Christian formation, missions/cross-cultural studies, biblical languages, Bible, etc.

-Current General Ministries Concentration consist of:
+Current General Ministries Concentration consists of:

-1 additional Bible course (BIBL, BOLD, BNEW)
+- ONE additional Bible course (BIBL, BOLD, BNEW)

-1 GMIS course
+- ONE GMIS course

-1 CMIN/CFOR course
+- ONE CMIN/CFOR course

-1 General elective course
+- ONE General elective course

-MASTER OF ARTS IN BIBLICAL AND THEOLOGICAL STUDIES (MABTS) (72 semester hours/credits)
+MASTER OF ARTS IN BIBLICAL AND THEOLOGICAL STUDIES (MABTS)

-The Master of Arts in Biblical and Theological Studies (MABTS) program exists to provide theologically, exegetically and practically trained male and female leadership to the churches of the Pacific Rim, including pastors, Bible translators, biblical counselors, and missionaries to the unreached people groups of Asia, who are trained in a relational, mentoring, practical environment that will serve as the model for ministry and will further PIU's mission to prepare men and women with a biblical worldview for leadership and service in life, work, and ministry in the global community and the church.
+The Master of Arts in Biblical and Theological Studies (MABTS) 72-credit program exists to provide theologically, exegetically and practically trained male and female leadership to the churches of the Pacific Rim, including pastors, Bible translators, biblical counselors, and missionaries to the unreached people groups of Asia, who are trained in a relational, mentoring, practical environment that will serve as the model for ministry and will further PIU's mission to prepare men and women with a biblical worldview for leadership and service in life, work, and ministry in the global community and the church.